samuel-lucas6/ChaCha20-BLAKE2b/README.md

 An AEAD implementation using [libsodium](https://doc.libsodium.org/).
 This library supports both [ChaCha20](https://doc.libsodium.org/advanced/stream_ciphers/chacha20) and [XChaCha20](https://doc.libsodium.org/advanced/stream_ciphers/xchacha20).

 ## Should I use this?
-**You should not use this for anything in production yet.
+⚠️**You should NOT use this for anything in production yet.
 This is currently a demo implementation.**

 However, as a demo, this library offers an Encrypt-then-MAC implementation that does several things for you: